fzingg/hyperloop-showcase/README.md

 ## General introduction

-This is a simple Rails application showcasing **HyperReact** (a wrapper for the React.js library for creating user interfaces), Opal, NPM, Webpack, React-Bootstrap, **HyperMesh** (gives your **HyperReact** components CRUD access to your server-side ActiveRecord models and implements push notifications) and other associated technologies.
+This is a simple Rails application showcasing **Hyperloop** (**Hyperloop Components** and **Hyperloop Models** in particular), Opal, NPM, Webpack, React-Bootstrap and other associated technologies.

-This Showcase application will mix native React and **HyperReact** components, be styled by Bootstrap CSS (using React-Bootstrap), display a video (using a native React component) and use **HyperMesh** to handle data for an Events feed app.
+This Showcase application will mix native React components and **Hyperloop Components**, be styled by Bootstrap CSS (using React-Bootstrap), display a video (using a native React component) and use **Hyperloop Models** to handle data for an Events feed app.

 The Showcase application will look like this: